xrrocha/nobocoder/README.md

 literaryNumbers.mkString("{", ", ", "}") // yields: {22, 42, 69}
 ```

 Uff, a rather long journey to make our humble script more idiomatic.
-Let's take a look at
+Let's taksufe a look at
 our final, revised version:

 ```scala